TwentySick/Ingris/README.md

 ## Thanks
-Give many thanks to KienTD and AnhDT for collab with me to developing this tool.
+Many thanks to KienTD and AnhDT for collaborating with me to develop this tool.